 The same principle applies to my writing.
 I could write every story in first-person, past tense.
 I could write pages of nothing but snarky dialogue.
 That would be heaven.
 But it would also limit me.

 The first time I tried to write romance instead of women’s fiction, in third-person, with two points of view, my brain hurt so much I wanted to let the story go and start a new one.
 But I kept going.
 It’s not my best work, but it’s done.

 I still prefer writing first-person stories with lots of dialogue, but I think branching out has helped me grow as a writer even when I do stay in my comfort zone.
 And now, by my own free will, I sometimes choose to write in third-person.

 The next enemy I need to make friends with?
 Writing a story in present tense.
 I’ll do it, I swear, even if it’s a short story or novella.

 Just this past Monday night, the instructor lined us up after an exercise and told us, one by one, what we should “try doing differently.”
 Every single one of us, including the advanced students, got a public, honest critique.

 In my case, I’d been holding my arm too far above my head.

 This practice sounds cruel, but it really isn’t.
 We’re used to it.
 Besides, there was no “you did it wrong” or “watch her, she does it better” or “you suck at this.”
-It was simply helpful, loving advice which none of us argued with.
-“Try holding your arm a little lower,” I think were the exact words.
+It was simply helpful advice from somebody who truly wants us to succeed.
+“Try holding your arm a little lower,” I think were her exact words.

 So I’ve been practicing in front of the bathroom mirror, and by the time I go back on Thursday, my “age-uke” will have (hopefully) improved.